oscarkuo/wcf-samples/CleanWsdlNS/README.md

 public class HelloRequest
 	```

-4. Add or modify the <services> section in the web.config to specify namespace on data binding
+4. Add or modify the `<services>` section under `<system.serviceModel>` section in the web.config to specify namespace on data binding

 	```xml
 <services>